Metrics

 Enter your cluster in the CAST AI platform, click the API tab in the top menu, and generate a one-time token.

-You’ll need to specify your key name and choose between a read-only or full access.
+You must specify your key name and choose between a read-only or full access.
 Then, copy and paste it into the respective place in the above code and execute.

 You can also use this key to access CAST AI API in tools like Swagger UI.